klyebit/LLM_FPGA_Circuit_Design/README.md

 ## 10\.
 Conclusion

-We present NetlistCoder: supervised Netlist→Placement pretraining for **Qwen**, LoRA adapter adaptation, and GRPO-based RL for placement.
+We present Coder: supervised Netlist→Placement pretraining for **Qwen**, LoRA adapter adaptation, and GRPO-based RL for placement.
 This preserves the base LLM knowledge while enabling placement-aware adaptation through pure textual understanding of netlists.
 Future work: stronger surrogate models, careful evaluation of end-to-end RL of adapters vs. base parameters, and large-scale validation with industrial flows.

 -----